-Enjoy priority access to the Accademia Gallery so you can save your precious time and spend it exploring one of the finest art collections in Europe.
+Enjoy priority access to the Accademia Gallery and skip the winding ticketing queues so you can save your precious time and spend it exploring one of the finest art collections in Europe.
 Discover some of the most prolific works of art in history, including Michelangelo's masterpiece, the statue of David!

-- Save your time with your priority access rather than wait in hours-long lines and queues in order to purchase tickets on-site.
+- Save your time with your skip the line access rather than wait in hours-long lines and queues in order to purchase tickets on site.

 - Venture into the 7 different zones of the Gallery that hold some of the most important works of art in Italian art history.

 - Immerse yourself in the Gallery and feel free to explore at your own pace since your tickets are valid for the rest of the day until closing time.